 You can also take advantage of your million views on YouTube by selling items.
 This is one of the most popular methods of generating money on YouTube.

 T-shirts, hats, coffee mugs, and other products with your logo or name on them can be all put up for sale.

-One of the most popular gaming influencers, PewDiePie, launched unisex apparel brand, Tsuki with his wife Marzia Bisognin in 2021.
-Tsuki is the Japanese word for “moon”.
+A good example is PewDiePie, one of the most popular gaming influencers.
+He launched a unisex apparel brand, Tsuki, with his wife Marzia Bisognin in 2021.
+Tsuki is the Japanese word for “moon.”